Skip to aside Skip to content Skip to footer

 So, FAIR is a crucial subset of quality, primarily ensuring that your software can actually be discovered, understood, and exercised by others (or by you, months down the line).
 A truly high-quality, reproducible research software package will typically satisfy both classical software-engineering criteria (tests, style, documentation, performance) and the FAIR principles.

-Tools and Practices for FAIR
+Tools and practices for FAIR

 There are various tools and practices that support the development of FAIR research software - some of them listed above.
 These tools and practices work together, as no single tool or practice will fully address one principle, but can contribute to multiple principles simultaneously.